Will my monthly payment amount change when the payment and administration transfer to Prudential?

-The "Contract" that was purchased to provide your annuity is a group annuity contract, which is a financial product sold by an insurance company that provides guaranteed streams of income for members of a group at stated intervals, for example, monthly.
-Payments are typically made for each recipient’s lifetime, and, if applicable, for the lifetime of a contingent or joint annuitant (such as a spouse) thereafter, or for a specified period.
+The Contract that was purchased is a Group Annuity Contract issued by The Prudential Insurance Company of America (Prudential).
+A group annuity contract is a financial product sold by an insurance company that provides guaranteed payments for members of a group at stated intervals—for example, monthly.
+Payments are typically made for each recipient’s lifetime and, if applicable, for the lifetime of a survivor or beneficiary (such as a spouse) thereafter, or for a specified period.

 What is a Contract Number and why do I need to reference it when I contact you?

-A Contract Number is the unique identifying number assigned to the group annuity contract that covers the annuity that was purchased for you.
-Whenever you contact us by phone or mail, you should reference your Contract Number.
-It helps us locate your records on our administrative systems and enables us to be more responsive to you.
+The Contract Number is the unique identifying number assigned to the Contract that covers the annuity that was purchased for you.
+Whenever you contact us, please reference the Contract Number, as it helps us to locate your records and be more responsive to you.